kingstonduy/WebApplication/HW4/README.md

 ### Prepare DATA in mysql workbench
-create database name= "student_manager" (without quotation mark). use the attached sql queries in folder DATA_SET to create necessary tables.
+create database name= "student_manager" (without quotation mark).
+Use the attached sql queries in folder DATA_SET to create necessary tables.
 Remember to use the same name otherwise it will bug as shiet.

 ###  Ressolve conflict
 resolve conflict of the path of sql-connector.jar(this is the attached file in the lab).

 ### Run web application
-the main .jsp file is CourseRegisteration.jsp NOT the index.html.
+The main .jsp file is CourseRegisteration.jsp NOT the index.html.
 Therefore pls run the  CourseRegisteration.jsp

 ### Contact
-pls contact me [here](https://www.facebook.com/kduyyy/) if u encounter any problem.
+Pls contact me [here](https://www.facebook.com/kduyyy/) if u encounter any problem.
 Since the inbox is limited, i may not answer all of your question.
 Good luck next time.